de-soot/knapsack/README.md

 - `[set[0] set[1] ...]` - Set of numbers seperated by spaces; `set[0]` is the first number in the set, `set[1]` is the second, etc.

 ## What is Knapsack
-There is a set of numbers that you need to select a subset of to fill a metaphorical knapsack with, where the sum of the numbers in the subset is equal to the maximum value the knapsack can hold.
+This implements a solver for a variant where there is a multiset of numbers that you need to select a subset of to fill a metaphorical knapsack with, where the sum of the numbers in the subset is exactly equal to the maximum value the knapsack can hold.

 To solve the knapsack problem, find a way (assuming there is only one) to fill the knapsack with the least number of elements out of all valid subsets.